Motion made, and Question proposed, That this House do now adjourn.—(James Morris.)

 Tottenham has witnessed two riots in my lifetime: in 1985 and 2011.
 Its current challenges, including London’s knife and gang-crime epidemic, are well known.
 In that context, the Latin market is a vital space, where social belonging is promoted and a sense of collective identity is built.
 Across families and generations, residents rely on the village as a safe and inclusive space for socialising and raising their families.
 It is a thriving model of community wealth creation, of affordable and effective childcare, and of inter-generational bonding.
 The demolition of Wards Corner represents a very real threat to that social cohesion.
 For many, it could mean the end of their way of life.

-Almost everyone accepts that Wards Corner would benefit from investment, but at present, there are two competing visions of its future.
+Almost everyone accepts that Wards Corner would benefit from investment, but at present there are two competing visions of its future.
 The first redevelopment plan is that of Grainger plc, which was selected as a development partner by Haringey Council in 2004.
 In 2012, the council granted Grainger plc planning and conservation area consent for the redevelopment of the Wards Corner site.
 It sets out a blueprint to build 196 new luxury flats—with no allocation for social or affordable units—and a new retail and leisure space.
 Just six commercial units will be allocated to independent stores.
 The rest will be filled with generic coffee shops and chain restaurants—a world away from the vibrant and unique stalls inside the market.
-In addition, it was agreed that the Seven Sisters market, including Latin Village, would be temporarily relocated, before getting a new site on the other side of the road.
+In addition, it was agreed that the Seven Sisters market, including the Latin Village, would be temporarily relocated, before getting a new site on the other side of the road.

-However, planning documents show that the new market will come with a dramatic increase of rent—effectively locking out the traders and family businesses that make up Latin Village.
-For the first five years there will be a 2% cap on rent increases, but after that, rents will be subject to the market.
+However, planning documents show that the new market will come with a dramatic increase of rent—effectively locking out the traders and family businesses that make up the Latin Village.
+For the first five years there will be a 2% cap on rent increases, but after that rents will be subject to the market.
 Traders have estimated that that could mean a rent increase of up to 300%.

 UN human rights experts have already condemned the scheme, calling it